jtc27/acebook-Jeamm-Team/README.md

 👪 I left these comments to help my team understand the code (since Rails was new to us).
 When I had downtime, I would try to work on other features that would not overlap with my teammates' work.

-🎩 I may revisit this project and work on it some more.
-I could add friend requests and also nested comments.

 ## Makers Team